Photo Facial Laser Phoenix

 How often should I have a photo facial?

 For optimal results, Photofacials are recommended four weeks apart.
 While you can see the first results following your first treatment, you will normally require three to five sessions with proper skin care to see the best results.
-Our licensed paramedical aestheticians here at North Valley Plastic Surgery will provide you with detailed information on how to employ the Fotofacial treatments to best suite your needs.
+Our licensed paramedical aestheticians here at Arizona Facial Plastics will provide you with detailed information on how to employ the Fotofacial treatments to best suite your needs.

 Does a photo facial hurt?